mate-academy/qa_pw_conduit_auth_test_steps/README.md

 1. Add and commit all your updates.
 2. Push the code to the origin.
 3. Create PR for your changes.
-4. Fix all the suggestions from the Code review until PR is approved.
+4. Fix all the suggestions from the code review until PR is approved.